Randburg - Gauteng

 The course begins with two attractive par 5s in the first three holes where birdies are up for grabs for longer hitters.
 The third is a superb risk-and-reward par 5, 448 metres from the club tees, where a good drive sets up the question of whether to brave going for the green in two.
 There’s water fronting the right side of the green, and a bunker short on the left.
 Bushwillow has a strong finish, with the 378m 16th one of the best par 4s at Randpark.
 It curves right to left with a stream the entire length of the hole on the left.
 That’s followed by a long par 5 with water guarding the green.

-Excellent double-storey floodlit range open to the public until 8pm each day.
-It has 40 covered bays adjoining the clubhouse.
-It now gives golfers free access with every bucket of balls to the Inrange multiplayer golf experience.
+Excellent double-storey floodlit range open to public until 7pm each day (last bucket sold at 6pm).
+Visit Driving Range For Those Wanting To Put In Extra Practice (randpark.co.za) for operating times.
+There are 40 covered bays adjoining clubhouse.
+Free access with every bucket of balls to the Inrange multiplayer golf experience.
 Driving range membership is available.
 There is a fitting and repair centre.
 Teaching pros Stuart Blackie and Darren Witter.
-Practice putting greens close to the first tee.
+Practice putting greens close to first tee.

 The Fairway Hotel adjoining the Randpark clubhouse and overlooking the first tee of the Firethorn course has rooms and suites, plus 7 Golf Villas, each with a four-bedroom unit and braai area.
 Ideal for golf groups.